-Categories: Uncategorized
+Categories: Travel

 This BC park has natural rock pools carved by ancient glaciers

-Few places natural marvels in BC are as accessible as Sooke Potholes Provincial Park.
+Few natural marvels in BC are as accessible as Sooke Potholes Provincial Park.
 Situated in the District of Sooke by the Sooke River, the park is home to a series of deep, polished rock pools, naturally carved by glaciers.

 According to BC Parks, glacial movement during the last ice age 15,000 years ago carved a deep path into the natural bedrock, leaving the fascinating, crystal-clear potholes that we see today.
-The day-use area at the park has become a local favourite, so it’s definitely worth adding to your list of must-see places this summer!

 Recent Posts: